ian-hdzzz/ticket-ace-portal-10225/docs/ARCHITECTURE.md

 ## Overview

-Ticket Ace Portal is a modern React frontend that serves as a visualization and customization layer on top of Chatwoot, a self-hosted customer support platform.
-This architecture leverages Chatwoot's robust backend capabilities while providing a fully customizable user interface.
+Ticket Ace Portal is a modern React frontend application for ticket management and agent administration.
+Built with a clean, modular architecture that uses mock data by default but can be easily connected to any backend API.

 ## System Architecture